Zosia wanted to open a Lifetime ISA, but delays meant that she missed out on a large amount of potential bonuses, so she came to us to investigate.

 What happened

-Zosia wanted to save for later life so planned to open a Lifetime ISA.
-But the business told her that she hadn’t supplied properly certified identity documents.
+Zosia wanted to save for later life, so planned to open a Lifetime ISA.
+But the provider told her that she hadn’t supplied properly certified identity documents.
 This delayed her being able to open the account, which then went past her 40th birthday.

 What we said

-We asked to see the documents that the business said hadn’t been certified correctly to see what had happened.
-When we looked at them, we saw that the person certifying her passport had written their occupation as ‘investment banking’.
-The business said that they believed this was more relevant as a field of work rather than the occupation, and they should have written that they were an ‘investment banker’.
+We asked to see the documents that the provider said hadn’t been certified correctly to see what had happened.
+When we looked at them, we saw that the person certifying Zosia’s passport had written her occupation as ‘investment banking’.
+The business said that they believed her field of work was more relevant, rather than her occupation, as an ‘investment banker’.

 We felt that the business hadn’t made this clear to Zosia and had only reiterated the general requirements.
 We decided to uphold Zosia’s complaint and told the business to put things right.